red5alex/hall-effect-gas-meter-sensor/README.md

 If you do not have a 3D printer, play dough should do just fine :)

 After printing, the sensor slides into the little notch.
 Now, attach the dupont cables to the sensor's terminals and press them into the little grove.
 On the picture, I replaced the three original single dupont shells with a triple one, which makes handling a bit easier.
 If you go with the original terminals, you can secure them by wrapping sticky tape around it.
+**Note from future author**: I only got a stable connection when actually soldering the wires, the Dupont connectors created false readings from time to time.

 <img src="figs/sensor-mount-cable.png" alt="attach the cables and push in grove">